 Shadow Of The Tomb Raider Gameplay

-Players witness the final chapter in Lara’s destiny in becoming the action-hungry archaeologist.
+Players witness the final chapter of Lara’s destiny in becoming the action-hungry archaeologist.
 The gameplay is reminiscent of the previous titles.
 The player gets to use a variety of guns from pistols to shotguns to assault rifles.
 And Lara’s trustee bow makes a return.
 Also there is an upgrade system for each individual weapon.
 In addition, there are some quality-of-life changes made like equipping Lara with a grappling hook for traversal and an improved stealth system.

 Shadow of the Tomb Raider very gracefully concludes the trilogy of the series with leaving enough room for a future title to follow.
 The story is similar to the previous two titles.
 We see Lara journey through uncharted landscapes and uncover the mysteries surrounding them.
 All while fighting with the Trinity.
 Trinity, without spoiling anything are the people who want to use these sacred lands and its artefacts to rule the world.